The Friends of Dore Abbey Web Site

 - The church was further restored, first around 1700 when the wall paintings were created, and later around 1900 when the church was ‘shrunk’ into what had been the presbytery.
 The Church you see today has been little altered since the 1900 rearrangement.

-- Today it enjoys regular Church services, has a fine organ and is the venue for many concerts.
+- Today it enjoys regular Church services, has a fine organ and a peal of 6 bells.
+It is also the venue for many concerts and local community activities.

 Background taken from Gentleman's Magazine, May 1792, page 393